-Under the National Rural Health Mission this District & block health action plan of Saran district has been prepared.
+Under the National Rural Health Mission this District Health Action Plan of Saran District has been prepared.
 From this, the situational analysis the study proceeds to make recommendations towards a policy on workforce management, with emphasis on organizational, motivational and capacity building aspects.
 It recommends on how existing resources of manpower and materials could be optimally utilized and critical gaps identified and addressed.
 It looks at how the facilities at different levels can be structured and reorganized.

 The information related to data and others used in this action plan is authentic and correct according to my knowledge as this has been provided by the concerned medical officers of every block.
-I am grateful to the state level consultants (NHSRC/PHRN), ACMOS, All MOICS, Subodh Kumar Singh (DPM), Rajnish Sudhakar (DAM), Mritunjay Prasad (District Nodal Monitoring & Evaluation Officer), Jay Prakash (Data Manager, IDSP), Gaurav Kumar, Santosh Kumar (Data Operator, DHS) All Health Managers, All Block Accountants, All Data Operators and Medical Staffs from their excellent effort we may be able to make this District & block health action plan of Saran District.
+I am grateful to the state level consultants (NHSRC/PHRN), ACMOs, All MOICs, Alok Kumar (DPM), Gunjan Kumar (DAM), Mritunjay Prasad (District Nodal Monitoring & Evaluation Officer), Brajendra Kumar Singh (DCM), Ammanullah (DDA) Gaurav Kumar, Santosh Kumar, Sudhir Kumar, All Health Managers, All Block Community Mobilizer, All Block Accountants, All Data Operators and Medical Staffs from their excellent effort we may be able to make this District Health Action Plan of Saran District.

-I hope that this District & block health action plan will fulfill the intended purpose.
+I hope that this District Health Action Plan will fulfill the intended purpose.

-Dr. Dharmdev Singh Civil Surgeon-Cum-Member Secretary District Health Society, Saran
+Dr. Amar Nath Jha Civil Surgeon-Cum-Member Secretary District Health Society, Saran